-4. As soon as you turn the ignition key to the ON position, you will see the MIL symbol come on as part of a normal bulb check.
+4. As soon as you turn the ignition switch to the ON/ RUN position, you will see the MIL symbol come on as part of a normal bulb check.
 5. Approximately 15 seconds later, one of two things will happen: